LizzyMermaid/Brennan.Final/readme.md

 The problem that this site is trying to resolve is to break the narrow minds American students often have before coming to Ireland by providing them with knowledge and a guide to Dublin.

 ## Target Audience
 The target audience for the site is a college student (18-22) who has ties to Dublin due to study abroad.
-This site is open to all who wish to embark on a journey to learn more about the true Ireland, who want to uncover the myths and plung into the authentic Ireland by assessing their knowledge, growing their expectations, and uncovering the beauty of Dublin.
+This site is open to all who wish to embark on a journey to learn more about the true Ireland, who want to uncover the myths and plunge into the authentic Ireland by assessing their knowledge, growing their expectations, and uncovering the beauty of Dublin.

 ### User Stories
 **Outline 2-3 user stories.
 Describe how they find out, engage and come back to your site.
 Provide rationale.**